mzivic7/endcord/README.md

 Follow [fbterm setup instructions](https://wiki.archlinux.org/title/Fbterm#Installation), then set environment variable: `export TERM=fbterm` and run endcord.
 Note: keybinding `Ctrl+Up/Down/Left/Right` does not work in tty.

+### Legacy theme
+Endcord default theme uses non-standard characters to display som TUI elements, and these characters may not work on some terminals, or look weird wih some fonts.
+If that happens, use [legacy theme](themes/legacy.ini).
+It is used by default on windows.

 ### Experimental windowed mode
 This mode entirely replaces curses with pygame-ce GUI library.
 This means Endcord runs in its own window, not in terminal, but UI remains terminal-like.
 Tray icon will also be enabled, so closing window will only minimize it to tray.